 Dave and I mooch down the street with our half-full beer bottles and play a while on some strange giant playground we find outside an art gallery where I once had a date.
 It makes me think about the girl, and I feel sad that we don’t speak anymore.
 She’s out in the city somewhere, and I think it’d be nice to bump into her on the train someday and catch up.
 We like the same books.
 She was reading Scott Fitzgerald the last time I saw her.

 There was a night on at Loftus Hall, last time I was there was May, my birthday and, shit – it was only four months back but forty when measured in heartbreak years.
 I’m older now; pain and heartbreak has ruined me, rebuilt me, and I think, made me kinder.
 I like myself more now.
 I like myself for the first time in a long time.
-I’m good to people, I look after my friends because when you get torn apart and have to scrape the shreds back into something resembling your old self, you’re never quite the same, in fact you gain a new sense: in certain characters you can detect loss, or lack of, and with those whom you sense have never had their heart slashed up, you feel protective.
+I’m good to people, I look after my friends because when you get torn apart and have to scrape the shreds back into something resembling your old self, you’re never quite the same, in fact you gain a new sense: in certain characters you can detect loss, or lack of, and you feel protective of those whom you sense have never had their heart slashed up.

 You know what happens to people, you know how it feels to want to give up and disappear, and it seems to me that the more you get fucked up and smashed by the world, the more love you radiate, because you know how much it hurts to be alone.
 So come on life, do your worst, you won’t break me, you’ll just make me kinder.
 That’s a promise.